containerd/containerd/docs/image-verification.md

 represents the OCI Content Descriptor of the image that may be pulled.
 See [the OCI specification](https://github.com/opencontainers/image-spec/blob/main/descriptor.md) for more details.

+### File Descriptor 3

+When `pod_metadata = true` is set in the configuration and pod metadata is available from the CRI layer (ex. when pulling images for a Kubernetes pod), runtime configuration is passed on file descriptor 3.
+The payload is defined in [the image verifier plugin code](../pkg/imageverifier/image_verifier.go):

 ### Image Pull Judgement